Teaching Students with Visual Impairments

 University of Massachusetts - Boston *AER Approved

-The Northeast Regional Center for Vision Education (NERCVE) is an established center within the Institute for Community Inclusion that is academically affiliated with the University of Massachusetts Boston, School of Global Inclusion and Social Development.
-The Vision Studies program at UMass Boston is New England's only academic center for preparing Teachers of Students with Visual Impairments Orientation and Mobility Specialists and Vision Rehabilitation Therapists, three key specialties which assist people with visual impairments to achieve their goals of high quality education, fulfilling employment, and safe/independent travel.
-NERCVE is committed to improving education for individuals with visual impairments through: personnel preparation, professional development, technology & research.
-Coursework is offered online with some Saturdays.
-Contact: Daniel Norris, [email protected]
+The Vision Studies program located in the School of Global Inclusion and Social Development at UMass Boston is New England's only academic center for preparing Teachers of Students with Visual Impairments, Orientation and Mobility Specialists, Vision Rehabilitation Therapists, and Assistive Technology Specialists for People with Visual Impairments, four key specialties which assist people with visual impairments to achieve their goals of high quality education, fulfilling employment, and safe/independent travel.
+The Vision Studies program is committed to improving education for individuals with visual impairments through: personnel preparation, professional development, technology & research.
+Coursework is predominantly offered online.
+Contact: Laura Bozeman at [email protected] More information at: www.nercve.org

 University of Nebraska-Lincoln